Leonard Fournette: Esports career

 In 2021, Fournette signed with Complexity Gaming.

 Personal life

 Fournette's younger brother, Lanard, also played at LSU.

 On June 8, 2020, Fournette led a peaceful march of about 700 people, including police officers, in downtown Jacksonville to protest the murder of George Floyd.

+On June 27, 2023, Fournette's car caught fire while he was driving on Interstate 275 near Tampa, Florida.
+Fournette escaped unharmed, but his vehicle was a total loss.